Guidelines for communicating rights

 Guidelines for communicating rights to non-native speakers of English in Australia, England and Wales, and the USA

 (an international group of linguists, psychologists, lawyers and interpreters, whose names appear at the end of the document)

-Note: The Guidelines have been endorsed by the AAAL membership at the AAAL business meeting **update link and page** in April 2016.
+Note: The Guidelines have been endorsed by the AAAL membership at the AAAL business meeting in April 2016.
 They have also been endorsed by the Australian Linguistics Society, the International Linguistic Association, and the Washington State Coalition for Language Access, by the British Association for Applied Linguistics (BAAL), the Linguistic Society of America (LSA) and the International Association of Forensic Linguistics (IAFL), by the Board of Trustees of the International Research Foundation for English Language Education (TIRF) and by the Board of Directors of the international association of Teachers of English to Speakers of Other Languages (TESOL).
 AAAL is hosting this document as a service to the (Independent) Communication of Rights Group.

 Suspects’ interview rights, referred to as Miranda Rights in the United States and as police cautions in Australia, England and Wales, are country-specific mechanisms for protecting due process in criminal investigations and trials.
 These rights include the right not to incriminate oneself.
 They are protected in various national and state criminal justice systems through legislation, common law or constitutional interpretation and are considered fundamental in much of the international community.
 The purpose of the requirement to communicate these rights/cautions to suspects is to ensure that those in criminal proceedings know their fundamental rights under the law.
 A failure to protect the rights of individuals during interviews risks the integrity of any investigation.